hanzopgp/NeuralNetworkFromScratch/README.md

 ## Presentation

 >After coding a really simple perceptron, I wanted to build a multi-layer neural network from scratch.
 I'm following [sentdex](https://www.youtube.com/user/sentdex)'s tutorial on youtube.
-I'm currently working on this project.
+I'm also currently reading the [nnfs](https://nnfs.io) book.

 ## How to use